A premium is the amount you pay an insurer for an insurance cover. The premium amount is captured in the policy document.

 - Ask if you qualify for any discounts

-Some insurers may offer discounts such as a no claims or if you have more than one policy with the same company.
+Some insurers may offer discounts such as no claims discount or if you have more than one policy with the same company.